Dynatrace/Dynatrace-AppMon-Docker/README.md

-Docker containers for dynaTrace components
+Docker containers for Dynatrace components
 ==========================================

-This repository contains a collection of Docker build contexts for components of dynaTrace.
+This repository contains a collection of Docker build contexts for components of Dynatrace.

+Dynatrace Collectors are usually well suited for dockerization as they fetch most of their configuration data from the Dynatrace server during startup and thus they can easily be re-created from scratch without the need for backing up any data except for one configuration file which can easily be added to the Docker-image.

-There is a base dynaTrace Collector Docker image which is extended by a derived image with configuration to run an actual instance of the Collector which connects to a dynaTrace Server and fetches the configuration.
+Directory ```dtcollector-base``` provides a base Dynatrace Collector Docker image which is extended by a sample derived image in ```dtcollector-with-config``` which also includes the actual configuration to run an instance of the Collector that connects to a Dynatrace Server.

 Please feel free to contribute.

-## dynaTrace Collector Docker images
+## Dynatrace Collector Docker images

 #### Fork the repository

 	git clone https://github.com/dynaTrace/dynatrace-docker.git

-### Build the base dynaTrace Collector image
+### Build the base Dynatrace Collector image

-#### Download the dynaTrace Collector
+#### Download the Dynatrace Collector

 Download the full linux package named something like `dynatrace-6.1.0.7880-linux-x64.jar` from https://community.compuwareapm.com/community/display/DL/Product+Downloads and